Towards a Politics of ‘Pure Means’: Walter Benjamin and the Question of Violence

 “If one [...] characterizes law imposition in the terminology of speech-act theory as a performative act – and specifically as an absolute, preconventional performative act, one which posits conventions and legal conditions in the first place – and if one further calls the dialectic of positing and decay a dialectic of performance, it seems reasonable to term the ‘deposing’ of acts of positing and their dialectic, at least provisionally, as an absolute imperfomative or afformative political event, as depositive, as political a-thesis.”
 (Hamacher, 115)

-The peculiar structure of the afformative can undo the auto-performative cycle of law and its application to bare life because it can account for the two mediums of pure means Benjamin mentions: language and politics.
+The peculiar structure of the afformative can undo the auto-performative cycle of law and its application to bare life because it can account for the two media of pure means Benjamin mentions: language and politics.
 In this sense, the proletarian general strike is the afformative a-thesis to all political acting based on the state and its mythic violence.

 This article is based on a paper presented at the “Historical Materialism” annual conference in London/UK, Nov.
 13, 2010.
 I would like to thank Alison Hugill, Andrew McGettigan, Massimiliano Tomba, Stacy Douglas for their comments and critical remarks to earlier versions of this paper.